osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 Change the system and adapter configuration by importing the JSON file using a REST client:

-1. Using any text editor, create a file that contains the System and adapter configuration in JSON form.
+1. Using any text editor, create a file that contains the System and adapter configuration in the JSON format.

     - For content structure, see [Example](#example).